 Academic Standards for Continued Federal Aid

 To remain eligible for Title IV federal aid, students must meet the College's criteria for good academic standards and maintain satisfactory progress toward a degree within a maximum time frame.
-Click to see College's Academic Standards Policy for Federal Financial Aid and EOP.
+Click to see Undergraduate College's Academic Standards Policy for Federal Financial Aid and EOP.
 If you have academic history at FSC, you can view your financial aid academic standing from your OASIS account - Financial Aid Status, Academic Progress.
+Click to see Graduate SAP standards.

 Academic Standards for Eligibility in New York State Tuition Assistance Program (TAP)